-Kőleves is a wildly popular restaurant in the center of Budapest’s old Jewish Quarter, today’s party district.
-The building, which was built in 1851, used to be home to a kosher meat processing facility and butcher shop, so it’s fitting that Kőleves restaurant honors the building’s past with several Hungarian-Jewish dishes like matzo ball soup and cholent.
-They also use leftover items from the kosher meat plant to adorn the interior.
-For example, a well-worn, leather-bound ledger book and a Talmud are displayed as design pieces.
+Kőleves is a wildly popular restaurant in the heart of Budapest’s old Jewish Quarter, today’s party district.
+The building, which was built in 1851, used to be home to a kosher meat processing facility and butcher shop, so it’s fitting that they honor the building’s past with dishes like matzo ball soup, and cholent, the typical Sabbath dish.
+They also use leftover articles from the meat plant as design pieces, including a well-worn, leather-bound ledger book and a weathered Talmud.

-As is common with high-turnover, tourist-heavy restaurants, the food offerings at Kőleves aim to please all tastes with a hybrid menu.
-Hungarian bean goulash (€4), avocado salad (€6), ribeye steak (€17), and New York cheesecake (€4) are just some of the varied options on the menu.
-The dishes are prepared reliably but without culinary flourish, although on my most recent visit several of the plates were too salty.
-Usually, you can't go wrong with the duck leg confit (€12) and chicken breast (€10).
+As other high-turnover, tourist-heavy restaurants, Kőleves aims to please all tastes with a hybrid menu.
+Hungarian bean goulash (€4), avocado salad (€6), ribeye steak (€17), and a New York cheesecake (€4) are just some of the options.
+The dishes are reliable but far from memorable, and made without much culinary flourish.
+You can't go wrong with the duck leg confit (€12) and the chicken breast (€10).
 Kőleves also serves breakfast (until 11 a.m.), where one of the unexpected Ashkenazi items is the matzo brei: matzo fried with eggs.
-It would be even better, if Kőleves paired it with apple sauce, rather than a meager serving of wilted salad.

 Although mainly a tourist destination, locals also appear during lunchtime for the €5 two-course prix fixe.
 In the summer months, Kőleves's backyard, Kőleves Kert, transforms into an all-welcoming outdoor bar with low-priced drinks and snacks.